Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-review-sentiment.md

 ![Run History](media/tutorial-review-sentiment/streaming_log.png)

 ## Step 8.
-Obtain the Pickled Model
+Obtain the Pickled Model and Dependencies

 In the BankReviewSentimentModeling.py script, we serialize the logistic regression model using the popular object serialization package -- pickle, into files named _model_top_k.pkl_ on disk.
 Here is the code snippet.